rkverma2022/IBM-SmartIntern-2023-AI-Public-Welfare-Chatbot-Django/README.md

                                       |

-**use java script to take the input and  post it on pressing submit button**
+**used java script to take the input and  post it on pressing submit button**

        i.e.